-Basic C# Syntax and Your First Program
+Basic C# Syntax: Structure, Examples & Your First App

-Basic C# Syntax and Your First Program
+Basic C# Syntax: Build Your First Program Without Guesswork

 Structure of a C# Program